Base R

 Error Handling

 switch(parallel, windows = "snow" -> para_proc, other = "multicore" -> para_proc, no = "no" -> para_proc, stop(sprintf("%s is not one of the 3 possible parallel argument values.
-See documentation.", parallel)))
+See documentation.", parallel)))- parallel is the function argument.
+If it doesn’t match one of the 3 values, then an error is thrown.

-If something errors, then do something else
+tryIf something errors, then do something else

 Example

-<- try(remDr$findElement(using = "xpath", current '//*[contains(concat( " ", @class, " " ), concat( " ", "product-price-value", " " ))]'), silent = T) #If error : current price is NA if(class(current) =='try-error'){ <- NA currentp[i] else { } # do stuff }
+current <- try(remDr$findElement(using = "xpath", '//*[contains(concat( " ", @class, " " ), concat( " ", "product-price-value", " " ))]'), silent = T) #If error : current price is NA if(class(current) =='try-error'){ currentp[i] <- NA } else { # do stuff }

-Run the main code, but if it “catches” an error, then the secondary code (the workaround) will run.
+tryCatchRun the main code, but if it “catches” an error, then the secondary code (the workaround) will run.

 Example: Basic

-for (r in 1:nrow(res)) { cat(r, "\n") <- get_wikitext(res$film[r], res$year[r]) tmp_wikitext # skip if get_wikitext fails if (is.na(tmp_wikitext)) next if (length(tmp_wikitext) == 0) next # give the text to openai <- tryCatch( tmp_chat get_results(client, tmp_wikitext), error = \(x) NA ) # if openai returned a dict of 2 if (length(tmp_chat) == 2) { $writer[r] <- tmp_chat$writer res$producer[r] <- tmp_chat$producer res } }
+for (r in 1:nrow(res)) { cat(r, "\n") tmp_wikitext <- get_wikitext(res$film[r], res$year[r]) # skip if get_wikitext fails if (is.na(tmp_wikitext)) next if (length(tmp_wikitext) == 0) next # give the text to openai tmp_chat <- tryCatch( get_results(client, tmp_wikitext), error = \(x) NA ) # if openai returned a dict of 2 if (length(tmp_chat) == 2) { res$writer[r] <- tmp_chat$writer res$producer[r] <- tmp_chat$producer } }get_resultsis called during each iteration, and if there’s an error a NA is returned.

 Example

-<- function(n1, n2) { pct_difference_error_handling # Try the main code tryCatch(pct_diff <- (n1-n2)/n1, # If you find an error, use this code instead error = return( cat( 'The difference between', as.integer(n1), 'and', as.integer(n2), 'is', as.integer(n1)-as.integer(n2)), 'which is', (100*(as.integer(n1)-as.integer(n2))/as.integer(n1), '% of', n1 )#cat ),# finally = print('Code ended') # optional #trycatch )# If no error happens, return this statement return ( cat('The difference between', n1, 'and', n2, 'is', n1-n2, ', which is', pct_diff*100, '% of', n1) ) }
+pct_difference_error_handling <- function(n1, n2) { # Try the main code tryCatch(pct_diff <- (n1-n2)/n1, # If you find an error, use this code instead error = return( cat( 'The difference between', as.integer(n1), 'and', as.integer(n2), 'is', (as.integer(n1)-as.integer(n2)), 'which is', 100*(as.integer(n1)-as.integer(n2))/as.integer(n1), '% of', n1 )#cat ), # finally = print('Code ended') # optional )#trycatch # If no error happens, return this statement return ( cat('The difference between', n1, 'and', n2, 'is', n1-n2, ', which is', pct_diff*100, '% of', n1) ) }- Assumes the error will be the user enters a string instead of a numeric.
+If errors, converts string to numeric and calcs.

 - “finally” - This argument will always run, regardless if the try block raises an error or not.
 So it could be a completion message or a summary, for example.